SubRyan/You-Shall-Not-Pass-/README.md

 * Global resource allocation rework according to League of Nations production data
 ![](https://i.imgur.com/2637Zs8.jpg)
-* Population adjustments according to census data and/or estimates for the following areas
+* Global population adjustments according to census data and/or estimates
-  * Africa
-  * North America
-  * Central America
-  * South America
-  * Oceania
-  * All adjusted and new colonies
-* Victory point rework for the following areas
+* Global victory point rework
-  * Africa
-  * North America
-  * Central America
-  * South America
-  * Oceania
-  * All adjusted and new colonies
- * States have been reworked to first order administrative divisions of a country according to historical maps for the following areas
+* Global state rework; states have been reworked to first order administrative divisions of a country according to historical maps (except for the following countries)
+   * Nepal
-   * Africa
+   * Bhutan
-   * North America
+   * Czechoslovakia
-   * Central America
+   * China
+   * Chinese warlord states
-   * South America
+   * Manchukuo
-   * Oceania
+   * Mengkuo
-   * All adjusted and new colonies
- * State categories have been reworked based off of state population and/or density for the following areas
+ * Global state category rework; have been reworked based off of state population and/or density (except for the following countries)
+   * Nepal
-   * Africa
+   * Bhutan
-   * North America
+   * Czechoslovakia
-   * Central America
+   * China
+   * Chinese warlord states
-   * South America
+   * Manchukuo
-   * Oceania
+   * Mengkuo
-   * All adjusted and new colonies

 #### Creation of new impassable areas